HMS Calliope (1808): Figurehead

 The figurehead of HMS Calliope is based upon one of the nine muses in Greek mythology of the same name.
 The muses were the daughters of Zeus, goddesses of the arts and science; Calliope was the Muse of Epic Poetry.

 The muses are generally represented in various art works as beautiful and modest virgins, with the figurehead is portrayed in a typical long, white tunic to echo that sentiment.
-Depictions of Calliope tend to feature the white tunic and/or a tablet and stylus or roll of parchment, as can be seen in notable works such as Charles Meynier's Calliope, muse de la poésie (late 18^{th}- early 18^{th} century) and the sculpture found in the Hall of the Muses at the Pio-Clementine Museum in the Vatican.
+Depictions of Calliope tend to feature the white tunic and/or a tablet and stylus or roll of parchment, as can be seen in notable works such as Charles Meynier's Calliope, muse de la poésie (late 18th to early 19th century) and the sculpture found in the Hall of the Muses at the Pio-Clementine Museum in the Vatican.
 This figurehead also shows Calliope holding a book of poetry in reference to the tablet.

 The figurehead was removed from the ship when it was broken up at Portsmouth.
-Two other figureheads representing Calliope have also survived, one from the 1837-1883 6^{th} Rate that was held within the Devonport collection, and the bow decoration from the 1884-1951 screw corvette that resides at the headquarters of the Royal Naval Reserve in Gateshead.
+Two other figureheads representing Calliope have also survived, one from the 1837–1883 6th Rate that was held within the Devonport collection, and the bow decoration from the 1884–1951 screw corvette that resides at the headquarters of the Royal Naval Reserve in Gateshead.

 The trailboards for this figurehead have not survived but would have likely included other carvings that featured further decorate details related to Calliope and the muses.